 Working to make your college education affordable is very important to us.
 We are here to walk you through the financial aid process and make applying for aid and paying your bill as easy as possible.

-To get this process started, please contact our staff at Blugold Central — our one-stop-shop for tuition and financial aid.
-They will help you learn how to pay for your education and minimize debt, freeing you up to focus on academics and your advertising degree.
+To get this process started, please contact our staff at Blugold Central — our one-stop shop for tuition and financial aid.
+They will help you learn how to pay for your education and minimize debt, freeing you up to focus on academics and your integrated strategic communication degree.

 Learn more about our financial aid process at UWEC.